Best Phytosterols for Cholesterol Management (2026 Ranked & Reviewed)

 What to Look For When Buying Phytosterols

 The single most important number when buying a phytosterol supplement is total milligrams of plant sterols per serving — not per capsule.
 Multiple systematic reviews have identified approximately 2 grams per day as the dose threshold at which you see clinically meaningful LDL reductions.
 Products that provide 500mg or less per capsule aren't inherently inferior, but you need to do the arithmetic and make sure you can realistically take enough capsules or tablets each day to hit that target.
 Second, pay attention to whether the label specifies the sterol fraction.
 'Plant sterol complex' is vaguer than 'standardised to X% beta-sitosterol.'
 Beta-sitosterol is the most abundant and most studied individual phytosterol; campesterol and stigmasterol are present in smaller fractions in most plant sources.
 A product that names all three gives you more confidence that you're getting a representative, food-like sterol profile rather than an isolated compound.
 Third, consider form.
 Capsules tend to be easier to swallow for most people, but tablets from reputable manufacturers like NOW Foods are fine if dissolution is adequate (and NOW's reputation suggests it is).
-Softgels are also available in other brands, though none are ranked here.
+Softgels can also be a strong option when the daily sterol dose is explicit, as with the Nature Made pick above.
 Chewables exist but tend to have higher added-sugar content, which is counterproductive if heart health is your goal.
 Finally, timing matters more than most people realise.
 Phytosterols work by competing with cholesterol in the gut — so they need to be present at the same time as dietary cholesterol.
 Take them with your largest meal or with a meal that contains fat.
 Taking them on an empty stomach in the morning won't produce the same competitive absorption effect.
 This is a practical point that product labels often underemphasise.

 Dosage Guidance